 Travel Plans To Go To Spain?

-If you are enchanted by paella, tapas, bullfighting and flamenco dancing and have always dreamed of dissecting the micro-cultures of historic cities like Madrid, Barcelona, Sevilla, and Granada, then Castilian Spanish will help you blend in with the locals and make your cultural experience richer.
+If you are enchanted by paella, tapas, bullfighting and flamenco dancing, and have always dreamed of dissecting the micro-cultures of historic cities like Madrid, Barcelona, Sevilla, and Granada, then Castilian Spanish will help you blend in with the locals and make your cultural experience richer.

 Preparing for a trip to Spain?
 Here is a weekend travel itinerary for Barcelona.